 A Status Hearing is one of the most important steps of a CPS case.
-It is held after a service plan has been prepared by CPS.
-Within two months of your child being placed into the temporary care of CPS, this hearing will be held in order to discuss the plan and decide whether or not the plan will become the orders of the court.
+It is held after CPS has prepared a service plan.
+Within two months of your child being placed into the temporary care of CPS, this hearing will be held to discuss the plan and decide whether or not the plan will become the court's orders.

-The Permanency Hearing occurs within 6 months of the time that CPS is named the managing conservator of your child on a temporary basis.
+The Permanency Hearing occurs within 6 months when CPS is named the managing conservator of your child temporarily.
 Whatever plan was arrived at in your case will be evaluated at the Permanency Hearing as the court will be looking to move your case towards a resolution of some sort by this time.

 Have you been following the service plan?
 That is the number one question that a judge will be asking at this step in the case.
-For that matter- is CPS doing what it is supposed to be doing in the case as far as their responsibilities of communicating with parties and ensuring the safety and well-being of your child?
+For that matter- is CPS doing what it is supposed to be doing in the case as far as their responsibilities of communicating with parties and ensuring your child's safety and well-being?

 The importance of providing a safe environment for your child

-Once you have made it to this point in your case, the judge will make sure that you understand how critical it is for your child to be provided with a safe environment to live.
+Once you have made it to this point in your case, the judge will make sure that you understand how critical it is for your child to be provided with a safe environment to live in.
 This is really the first time in your case that you stand a strong chance to have your child returned home to you.
-Any additional service plans, dates for the next hearings and a dismissal/trial date may also be set at the Permanency Hearing.
+Any additional service plans, dates for the next hearings, and a dismissal/trial date may also be set at the Permanency Hearing.

 It is only if your child is not returned to you at the first Permanency Hearing that additional Permanency Hearings may be scheduled.
-This is basically the judge buying you time in order to get your act together and provide your child with the safe environment that is needed and to complete whatever steps in the service plan that you have not.
+This is basically the judge buying you time to get your act together and provide your child with a safe environment that is needed and complete whatever steps in the service plan that you have not.

-Is placement with a relative on a permanent basis now in your child’s best interests?
+Is placement with a relative permanently now in your child’s best interests?
 What about putting your child up for adoption?
 These are all possible revisions to the service plan that a judge can order at any subsequent permanency hearing.

 The final step in the process of a CPS case is Trial.
-The first Monday after the one year anniversary of CPS becoming the temporary managing conservator of your child is the last date that a trial can occur.
+The first Monday after the first anniversary of CPS becoming the temporary managing conservator of your child is the last date that a trial can occur.

-The purpose of the trial is to create Final Orders in your case that state where your child will be residing and who will have conservatorship rights and duties associated with him or her.
+The trial's purpose is to create Final Orders in your case that state where your child will be residing and who will have conservatorship rights and duties associated with him or her.
 Your child can be placed in your home or with a relative of the child.
-CPS can be named as the permanent managing conservator of your child- with you either having possessory conservatorship rights or with your rights to the child being terminated permanently.
+CPS can be named the permanent managing conservator of your child- with you either have possessory conservatorship rights or with your rights to the child being terminated permanently.

 A story about a former client of the Law Office of Bryan Fagan, PLLC